Office for Research Protections

 The Office for Research Protections (ORP) is Penn State’s home for research ethics, where we partner with researchers to maintain the integrity of Penn State research.
 If researchers are working with human subjects, we work with them to protect the welfare and rights of research participants.
 If researchers are conducting research with animals, we help them navigate the regulations and policies that mandate the animals be treated humanely and ethically.
 Our office seeks to protect the integrity of Penn State research by educating the University on the responsible conduct of research education through our SARI@PSU program; by helping faculty manage financial conflicts of interest; and by investigating allegations of research misconduct.
 We also protect the safety of researchers and the general public.

-The ORP is involved in a wide range of activities and divided into multiple programs, and in every endeavor we strive to for excellence.
+The ORP is involved in a wide range of activities and divided into multiple programs, and in every endeavor we strive for excellence.
 For example, we maintain accreditation with the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) and the Association for the Accreditation of Human Research Protection Programs (AAHRPP).
 These accreditations are voluntary, selective, and require we uphold rigorous ethical standards.

 The ORP also proudly supports ethical initiatives beyond research protections.
 We have a diversity committee and a sustainability committee.
 Both regularly host talks and office-wide activities that promote understanding and appreciation of inclusivity and good environmental stewardship.